DavidStrieder/coupon_project/README.md

 print(df.std())
 ```

-For illustration, we compute the true average treatement effect.
-Note that naive diffenerence of treated vs control without causal considerations would even imply a different sign for the effect.
+For illustration, we compute the true average treatment effect.
+Note that the naive difference of treated vs control, without causal considerations, would imply a different sign for the effect.
 This is not a randomized study, thus, we have to adjust for confounding or imbalance in the groups, e.g. using causal inference approaches.

 We highlight the (marginal) correlation between treatment and the covariates.